f11y11/cactus-mute/README.md

 ## Side note about mute command:
 If you want to mute someone for 30 minutes, please specify duration like this: 0h30m.
 Otherwise you'll get a formatting error.
+\
+\
+\
 If you want to see this cog in action, you can consider joining the server the bot was made for.
 [Join here](https://discord.gg/sQVdbX8rBM)

+If you need support related to this code/repository, please join [this](https://discord.gg/9aRBdpJ) server and not the server above as [this](https://discord.gg/9aRBdpJ) is my development server.